By Ami Freeberg

 - Store your veggies properly.
 Each item needs a different climate to thrive, so learn how to best care for your veggies for optimum freshness.
 One of my favorite techniques is to give my stemmed greens (kale, chard, collard greens) a fresh cut and put them in a glass of water to rehydrate.
 Once they have perked up, I bag them and put them in the refrigerator and they last much longer!

 - Get creative!
 When I have a lot of a particular vegetable or item to use up, I search for new ways to use that item.
-One of my favorite sites for this is Tastespotting where you can search by ingredient for all kinds of recipes.

 - Use the whole vegetable.
 Try carrot top pesto or cook up your beet greens!

 - Try food preservation.
 Are those greens starting to get a little wilty?
 Before they shrivel up, try freezing them!
 Got too many radishes because they were just so cute at the farmers market?
 Try a quick pickle!

 Of course, there will always be some food waste from the kitchen, which is where composting comes in!